 ROI (return of investment)

-When you playing poker you will have a specific return of investment, ROI.
-It's good to know you ROI because you will when know how much you can expect to win in a certain number of games and you can then compare between different poker forms and see there your profit is the best.
+Anyone that play poker tournaments (MTTs and SNGs) will have a specific return of investment, ROI.
+It's good to know you ROI as you when will know how much you can expect to win in a certain number of tournaments.
+You can also compare your ROI between different poker forms and find out there your profit is the best.

-Lets say you playing $50+2.5 heads up and thinking about moving up to the next limit, $100+5.
-Here we compare your profit in both cases.
+Let's say you are playing $50+$2.50 heads up and thinking about moving up to the next buy-in level, $100+5.
+Here we compare your profit with two different win expectations:

 Buy-in $50+2.5 x 10 matches = $520.50